The best way to tell your customers about exciting discounts, promos, new products: email.

 It’s got their logo, a menu to take you exactly where you want to go, and lets subscribers know there’s a gift with purchase!

 Something like a free gift with purchase is the perfect reason to customize your banner (and should definitely go in your subject line!).
-And they kept it simple enough that it’s really easy to change this for future emails and offers.
+And they kept their email banner design simple enough that it’s really easy to change this for future emails and offers.

 Another clean, but effective email banner, this example from Respoke Collection is simple and to the point.